superfly/docs/reference/error-codes.html.md

 #### PE01: Replay source app not found

-An internal error occured while using `fly-replay` related to the source app name.
+An internal error occurred while using `fly-replay` related to the source app name.

 #### PE02: Replay source organization not found